-Whether you have enjoyed these delicious hand pies before or not, save this recipe for homemade Karelian pies because these savory pasties are best fresh from the oven.
+Whether you have enjoyed these rye-crusted savory hand pies before or not, save this recipe now.
+The authentic homemade Karelian pies are best when fresh from the oven but the recipe below gives you enough pies to store in the freezer for later, too.

 Yet commercial Karelian pies are a common everyday snack found in every cafe and grocery store across Finland, homemade Karelian pasties are festive food.
 Truly, each pie is handcrafted and a piece of art.